Chris Aitken: Stranraer

 After his release he joined Stranraer for the 2011–12 season, signing a deal in May 2011.
 Aitken spent 5 seasons with Stranraer before retiring at the end of the 2015–16 season.

 Coaching career

 After being involved with first-team coaching with Stranraer during the 2015–16 season, Aitken was appointed assistant manager to Brian Reid shortly after announcing his retirement.
 After Reid left the club by mutual consent in January 2017, Aitken was made interim manager until Reid's successor could be appointed.
 Not long after this, former Blues assistant Stephen Farrell was named the new manager of Stranraer, taking up the position following on 23 January 2017.
 Aitken remained as interim manager for the Scottish Cup match against Aberdeen, which the side lost 4–0, before returning to his previous position as assistant manager.

 On 10 August 2021, became caretaker manager at East Kilbride.

 In February 2023, Aitken took over as manager of West of Scotland Football League side Kilwinning Rangers; bringing in Ian Durrant and Owen Archdeacon to form his coaching team.

+In September 2024, Aitken returned to Stranraer to become manager.